-Nursing (Registered / RN) Degree Type Associate of Science
+Nursing (Registered / RN)

 The Associate of Science Degree in Nursing (ASN) Program prepares the student for beginning level of practice and for National Council Licensure Examination (NCLEX) for Registered Nurses (RN).
 Graduates are prepared to enter the nursing profession as safe and effective health care professionals who contribute to the health and wellness of their communities.
 Upon graduation, students are qualified for immediate employment in a variety of healthcare settings that include hospitals, long-term care facilities, and clinics.